Publications

 2024

-This survey paper provides a systematic review of several basic techniques and recent algorithms for PPR computation.
+We systematically survey basic techniques and recent algorithms for PPR computation.

 Personalized PageRank (PPR) is a traditional measure for node proximity on large graphs.
 For a pair of nodes \(s\) and \(t\), the PPR value \(\pi_s(t)\) equals the probability that an \(\alpha\)-discounted random walk from \(s\) terminates at \(t\) and reflects the importance between \(s\) and \(t\) in a bidirectional way.
 As a generalization of Google's celebrated PageRank centrality, PPR has been extensively studied and has found multifaceted applications in many fields, such as network analysis, graph mining, and graph machine learning.
 Despite numerous studies devoted to PPR over the decades, efficient computation of PPR remains a challenging problem, and there is a dearth of systematic summaries and comparisons of existing algorithms.
 In this paper, we recap several frequently used techniques for PPR computation and conduct a comprehensive survey of various recent PPR algorithms from an algorithmic perspective.
 We classify these approaches based on the types of queries they address and review their methodologies and contributions.
 We also discuss some representative algorithms for computing PPR on dynamic graphs and in parallel or distributed environments.